Noisy, Non-Smooth, Non-Convex Estimation of Moment Condition Models

 As in the last step of Algorithm \ref{algo:sgn}, given an appropriate estimator $\Sigma_n$ of $\Sigma$, the smoothed Jacobian $G_{n,\varepsilon}(\tilde{\theta}_n)$ can be used to compute standard errors and make inferences on the true $\theta^\dagger$.

 There are two phases in the convergence which contribute to the required number of iterations $b = k+j$.
 First, the Algorithm performs a global search.
 For a well-chosen covering sequence, $D(\theta^0,\dots,\theta^b) \to 0$ implies that there exists $k$ such that the global step necessarily produces a $\theta^\ell$, $0 \leq \ell \leq k$, that is close enough to $\hat{\theta}_n$ for 1) the local Gauss-Newton step to be convergent, and 2) there are no value away from $\hat{\theta}_n$ that can improve the fit -- i.e. if a $\theta^b$ lowers the objective value in the global step, with $b \geq k$, then it is also locally convergent.
 This implies that the Algorithm remains local after at most $k$ iterations.
 Importantly, 1) hinges on the local identification condition, and 2) on the global identification condition (respectively Assumptions \ref{ass:gn} iii. and v.).

 After those $k$ iterations, Algorithm \ref{algo:sgn} automatically transitions into a fast local convergence phase.
 Only an additional $j$ iteration, increasing slowly with $n$, are required to produce asymptotically valid estimates that satisfy (\ref{eq:asymequiv}) and (\ref{eq:asymnorm}).
 The main bottleneck of the Algorithm is typically the finite number of iterations $k$, which depends on the GMM objective and the choice of covering sequence.
 The latter is now discussed in more detail before presenting several finite sample local convergence results leading to the main Theorem above.

 \paragraph{Choice of covering sequence.} What is particularly attractive in this result is the automatic transition from $k$ global steps to the $j$ local ones without user input.
-Because $k$ only depends on $\underline{r}_g$ and $(\theta^\ell)_{\ell \geq 0}$, the Algorithm adapts to the complexity of the optimization problem in a single run.
+Because $k$ only depends on the GMM objective and $(\theta^\ell)_{\ell \geq 0}$, the Algorithm adapts to the complexity of the optimization problem in a single run.
 Notice that this property comes from using the local and global steps concurrently.
 Methods that use them successively, as in e.g. \citet{robinson1988}, \citet{andrews1997} do not have this property as explained in Appendix \ref{apx:comp}.

-The global identification condition \ref{ass:gn}v. is key for the result.
-Without this assumption, the worst-case bound for minimizing a continuous $Q$ implies that finding $\|\theta_b-\theta^\dagger\| \leq \text{err}$ requires $b \geq O(\text{err}^{-d_\theta})$ iterations with approximation error $\text{err} > 0$.
-Lemma \ref{lem:cv_global} implies that to attain the error $\text{err}$, $b \geq k + O(|\log[\text{err}]|)$ iterations are required.
-Here, only the finite $k \geq 0$ depends on $d_\theta$.
-Although the curse of dimentionally is still present, for well identified models, $k \ll \text{err}^{-d_\theta}$ implies significant improvements.
-However, poorly identified models could have $\delta(\cdot) \simeq \text{err}$ in condition \ref{ass:gn}v. and then $k = O(\text{err}^{-d_\theta})$ gives back the worst-case bound.
-This illustrates how critical local and global identification are to the convergence properties.
-A short proof of the Lemma is given below. \paragraph{Proof of Lemma \ref{lem:cv_global}.} Lemma \ref{lem:prelim_global} proves (\ref{eq:contract}), (\ref{eq:norm_equiv}), and (\ref{eq:separ}) which are the building blocks of the result.
-After $k$ iterations, with the choice of $k$ defined in the Lemma, we must have: